Listen in the podcast:

 We then look together at drawing up rules.

-Consider, for example, a maximum of two hours a day of screen time, or unlimited screen time one day a week during the holidays.
+For example, think of a maximum of two hours a day of screen time, or unlimited screen time one day a week during the holidays.

 When drawing up these rules, it is important to consider what suits a family.
 “We are not going to point the finger at 'this is how it should be', but we do give suggestions and indicate what other parents are doing, for example,” says Anja Oude Lansink.